 Honse of Hercules Manufacturing agreed.
 "When you get into the deep-frozen ice cream bodies, you see very few roll-up rear doors," he said.
 "They don't seal well and the thickest insulation available for those doors is 2 ½ inches.
 In food services or produce applications, roll-up rear doors are more commonplace.
 They are very convenient for the driver and delivery crew, but are also the least insulated doors available, so the refrigeration unit must work harder to compensate."

 Swing doors present a downside for inner-city delivery situations, in which tight outside clearance limits the space to swing open the doors.

 18. Will cargo be unloaded from the side door?

 "The side door is often overlooked by the customer until the truck is built," said Byron of Donlen.
 "Then the delivery crew has a hard time making a delivery at tight inner-city locations because they only have a reardoor application."

 - Swing doors.
 Single or double swing-out doors are the most common options.
 The door opening ranges from 36-48 inches.
 Just as with the swing-open rear doors, make sure sufficient clearance is available outside the truck to open the doors.
 The advantage of swing doors is maximum height clearance inside the box.

 - Roll-up side door.
 The roll-up side door facilitates deliveries in tight spaces.
 However, this door type sacrifices 6-8 inches of height clearance inside the box near the door.
 Also, as with roll-up rear doors, roll-up side doors don't allow for as much insulation as swing doors.

-If a side door is selected, how will drivers step up into the box?
+How will drivers step up into the box if a side door is selected?
 Typical options include a recessed step well, pull-out step, and stirrup step.
 Ask the body manufacturer to determine which step best fits the application and budget.

 Ask the following questions to ensure all bases are covered: